-Is it possible to remove arrest records from the internet?
+Is it possible to remove arrest records online and from Google search?

 Yes!
-NetReputation has successfully removed thousands of embarrassing criminal records from sites like Google, Bing, or Yahoo.
-Our team of mugshot and records removal experts have the tools and technology to protect your privacy and remove arrest records online with cutting-edge services.
+NetReputation has successfully removed thousands of embarrassing criminal records from sites like Google, Bing, and Yahoo.
+Our team of mugshot and court records removal experts have the reputation management tools and technology to protect your privacy and remove arrest records online with cutting-edge services.

-If you’ve ever been arrested, chances are your sensitive information has been posted to the web.
-These official records are often available to anyone with access to the internet.
-In this guide, we will explore how why public court records and arrest details can harm your reputation, then provide tips on how to remove court records from Google searches.
+If you’ve ever been arrested, chances are your sensitive information has been posted on the web.
+These official court records are often available to anyone with access to the internet.
+In this guide, we will explore how public court records and arrest details can harm your reputation, then provide tips on how to remove court records from Google searches.

-Yet, many still struggle with an embarrassing arrest photo online.
-And in case you didn’t know, 9 of 10 mugshots rank on the first page of Google!
-Having your arrest record appear in an online search can be a daunting prospect.
+Yet, many still struggle with having an embarrassing arrest photo online and available via the public record.
+Plus, 9 out of 10 mugshots rank on the first page of Google!
+Having your arrest record or criminal records appear in an online search can be a daunting prospect.

 Having a mugshot online can harm not only your career but your entire future.
 With that unwanted image on the web, you can rule out many career, housing, and dating opportunities right off the bat.
 The reputation you have worked so hard for is now at risk.

 This is because everyone turns to search engines to research and find answers.
-And that’s why our job is to ensure your online presence is up-to-date, relevant, and most importantly, positive.
+Our job is to ensure your online presence is up-to-date, relevant, and most importantly, positive.
 With our customized mugshot removal service, we can help you restore your hard-earned online reputation.

 Why Are Criminal Records Online?

 For better or worse, mugshots are public record.
-This means that anyone with an internet connection can easily obtain that info and your arrest records in just minutes.
-According to numerous local, state, and federal laws, an arrest record or similar legal records are part of the public domain, similar to mugshots, and must be posted online to comply with these laws.
+This means that anyone with an internet connection can easily obtain your personal information, including criminal history records and arrest records, in just minutes.
+According to numerous local, state, and federal laws, an arrest record or similar legal records are part of the public domain, similar to mugshots.
+They must be posted online to comply with these laws.

 In the past, mugshots weren’t always so easily accessible.
 Before the dawn of the internet, people needed to visit the local clerk’s office to request a copy of their criminal records or court papers.
 An arrest record could only be obtained by making a formal request.

 These requests usually pertained to employment applications and housing agreements.
-And your records often only showed up during a criminal background check.
+Criminal records often only showed up during criminal history background checks.

-Mugshot image sites focused solely on posting embarrassing booking photos online.
-While many of these sites specialize in posting the embarrassing arrest record details of sports and entertainment celebrities, everyday people have also been caught up.
+Many mugshot image sites focus on posting embarrassing booking photos online.
+While many of these sites specialize in posting the embarrassing arrest record details of sports and entertainment celebrities, everyday people have also been impacted.
 Imagine if your public record were to be published online — what could that mean for you and for your family?

-This is despite the fact that most mugshots featured people who were never convicted or served time.
+This is despite the fact that most mugshots feature people who were never actually convicted or served time.
 In many cases, the person in question had their record expunged altogether.

-Whether or not you have an arrest or conviction in your past, more individuals see their criminal record history exposed in search results across the web.
+Whether or not you have an arrest or conviction in your past, more individuals are seeing their criminal record history exposed in search results across the web.
 This is regardless of the outcome of the arrest, including having your public court records expunged, or any case filed against you.

 This has created an online epidemic, as many individuals have nowhere to turn for help when it comes to their criminal history record being public.

 That is, until now.

 If you have an arrest record, that information and all related documents are public information.
 This means anyone with access to the internet can find your personal info fast.
-Records of your arrest or criminal history are not the only concern; personal details contained in public records may include:
+Court records of your arrest or criminal history are not the only concern; personal details contained in public records may include: